Translating is all about rendering the meaning of a

 It is imperative that the translation conveys the same meaning as the original.

-I provide translations of various factual and specialised texts from different subject areas and my language pairs are the following:
+I provide translations of various factual and specialized texts from different subject areas and my language pairs are the following:

 English → German